ybchen97/filler_detection/presentation.md

 **Our unique point:** Instead of removing, we highlight the frequency of the filler words.

+## Tech Stack
+1. Keras

 ## Broad Implementation Details
-1. **Data Preprocessing:** Manual recording of raw audio clips (positive, negative, and background noise)
+1. **Data Preprocessing:** Manual recording of filler word clips.
+Negative clips avaible in the [Speech Commands Dataset](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html): 65,000 one-second long utterances of 30 short words, by thousands of different people, contributed by members of the public through the AIY website.
-2. **Data Synthesis:** Overlaying of positive, negative, and background audio clips and labelling of the created clips.
+2. **Data Synthesis:** Overlaying of filler word, negative, and background audio clips and labelling of the created clips.
 3. **Model:** Conv layer + GRU layer + dense layer.
 Architecture here

 ![Neural Network Architecture](/images/nn_architecture.png)